-In Session 3, the presenters will highlight quality practices that enable practitioners and families to develop and strengthen trusting partnerships.
-Guests from the field will speak to their experiences with implementing the practices.
-Resources for designing related personnel and family development activities will be shared.
+In Session 3, the presenters highlight quality practices that enable practitioners and families to develop and strengthen trusting partnerships.
+Guests from the field speak to their experiences with implementing the practices.
+Resources for designing related personnel and family development activities are shared.

 The facilitators and guest presenters continue their discussion on effective practices that enable practitioners and families to develop and strengthen trusting partnerships by focusing on three additional types of family engagement.
 The webinar series concludes with a connection back to the principles and long-term goals of IDEA, and a state example of systems level data-informed decision-making for supporting the implementation of effective family engagement practices.